Can I bring...

 Guests with disabilities are permitted to bring in motorized scooters with three or more wheels to be used as a mobility device.
 You can also rent non-motorized wheelchairs or electric scooters at the Fair.
 Please see the "Strollers, Wheelchairs, Lockers" page for more information.

-The Fair attracts large crowds, and we want everyone to move at about the same pace for safety reasons.
-Please leave skateboards, scooters, roller skates (including children's wheeled shoes) and other wheeled toys at home or in your vehicle.
+Please leave skateboards, hoverboards, scooters, roller skates (including children's wheeled shoes) and other wheeled toys at home or in your vehicle.

 You may ride your bicycle to the Fair, but you may not bring it inside the gates.
-Bike racks are set up at the O'Brien Gate ("main gate") and the West Gate (near the Fun Zone).
-You may lock your bikes at either location, using your own lock, at no charge.
+Free bike racks are set up at the O'Brien Gate ("main gate") and the West Gate (near the Fun Zone).
+You may lock your bikes at either location, using your own lock.

 Small children may be pulled in a wagon at walking speed by adults or responsible older children.
 You can bring your own stroller, or rent one here.